cyber-griffith/prompt-shield/README.md

 to grip.

 ### False positives by benign class

+Same provenance as above: fast column exact, adjudicated column from the single lowest-FPR run.
+On the two runs at 3.9% the extra false positives fall in these same hard-negative classes, never in `ordinary`.

 | Class | Fast | + Adjudication |
 | --- | --- | --- |